skeuomorph/intro-to-prog/README.md

     ## N.B for peer review - areas for improvement

-    - Fix blurry labels on the readers in needles.js

     - Amend video.js to turn red when the majority of frequencies are in the bass range, green when the majority are in the mid         range, and blue when the majority are in the treble range